spcourse/wikipedia/20 scraping/contents.md

       python scraper.py name-of-output-file.csv

+> This exercise ... design TODO

 ## Hints

 ### DOM inspector

-The DOM inspector of your web browser is your biggest ally.
+The DOM inspector of your web browser is your biggest ally!
 In Chrome and Firefox you can right-click an element and click 'inspect', or you can use F12 (fn+F12 on most laptops) to toggle the inspector.
 All popular browsers have similar functionality.

+### Potential Challenges

+- Converting the GDP information to an integer or float is not trivial; consider how you might accomplish this.
+- Not every row contains the same number of cells due to missing data, which may complicate finding the cell that contains the World Bank GDP figure.

 ### Come to class

 If you encounter difficulties, attending class can often help to find quick solutions to common issues.
 This is generally good advice, but specifically so for this assignment.

-### Potential Challenges

-- Converting the GDP information to an integer or float is not trivial; consider how you might accomplish this.
-- Not every row contains the same number of cells due to missing data, which may complicate finding the cell that contains the World Bank GDP figure.

 ### Use comments!